 • Metrics: his micro-parameters: size (height, width), movement speed, attack rate, health, abilities cooldown, damages, detection angle, etc.

-By modifying these 3 categories in the same base enemy, we can create enemies that, while serving the same purpose in the experience, feels and play widely different.
+By modifying these 3 categories in the same base enemy, we can create enemies that, while serving the same purpose in the experience, feel and play widely different.

 Let’s look at this specific Borderlands example.
-In the Psycho faction we have the basic ones: run in a straight line towards the player, are player size, with a regular amount of health, high damages in melee and no range attacks.
-Then we have the Midget Psychos: their ability to zig-zag and their small size make them a lot harder to hit, but they are balanced with their very small amount of life and deal a smaller amount of damages.
-We also have the Suicide Psychos, blowing themselves up when reaching the player, dropping their grenade when dying and able to throw grenades when in range (and thus not charging instantly).
+In the Psycho faction we have the basic ones: run in a straight line towards the player, are player size, with a regular amount of health, high damages in melee, and no range attacks.
+Then we have the Midget Psychos: their ability to zig-zag and their small size make them a lot harder to hit, but they are balanced with their very small amount of life and deal a smaller amount of damage.
+We also have the Suicide Psychos, blowing themselves up when reaching the player, dropping their grenade when dying, and being able to throw grenades when in range (and thus not charging instantly).

 In this case, it is the enemy faction that challenges specific players’ skills while the enemies themselves are designed for diversity.
-Diversity through their component, leading to diversity in the secondary skills they challenge and potentially impacting the abilities the player will use against them!
+Diversity through their component leads to diversity in the secondary skills they challenge and potentially impacting the abilities the player will use against them!

 As you can see, an answer to one question will also bring answers to other of these questions.
 And indeed, the metrics, abilities, and AI of our previous L4D2 special infected are extremely diverse!